sergiooncode/conversational-agent/README.md

 ## Setup instructions

 Note: an environment variable OPENAPI_API_KEY with a valid API key for the OpenAI API platform is necessary.
 Also an environment variable ELEVEN_LABS_API_KEY is necessary to use Text-to-Speech on the `/api/conversations/<conversation_id>/follow-up-speech/` endpoint.
+They can be added in file .env.local after creating the file with `touch .env.local`

 Note: there is a `How to test` section with cURL commands to test.